angular/angular/aio/content/guide/router-tutorial-toh.md

 The `Router` also supports [query parameters](#query-parameters) and the [fragment](#fragment) when using redirects.

-* When using absolute redirects, the `Router` will use the query parameters and the fragment from the `redirectTo` in the route config.
+* When using absolute redirects, the `Router` uses the query parameters and the fragment from the `redirectTo` in the route config.
 * When using relative redirects, the `Router` use the query params and the fragment from the source URL.

 </div>